 I specialise in working with nervous clients and use a range of different tried and tested techniques to help you feel comfortable during your treatments.

 I see a lot of clients who have had tattoo removal elsewhere and have been left with scarring and remaining ink – this is due to the wrong laser being used, or too higher setting being selected.
-The type of laser I use at The Missing Ink leaves no scars – as long as you follow the aftercare advice carefully.
+The type of laser I use at The Missing Ink is specifically for treating tattoos.
 In rare cases clients with scarring disorders, (keloids), can have an increased risk of scarring, but I always pick this up during the consultation.

 As long as the skin has healed properly at the treatment site, you will be able to have another tattoo applied around 2-3 months following your last session of laser tattoo removal.
 Your tattooist will be able to advise you.